FreeTAKTeam/DigitalPy/README.md

 ### (Good) Object Orientation
 DigitalPy follows
 * Abstraction: Alpha abstraction, supports the KISS principle, by hiding internal implementation and showing only the required features or set of services that are offered.
-* Encapsulation: Alpha  binds data and attributes or methods and data members in classes
+* Encapsulation: Alpha  binds data and attributes or methods and data members in classes, also implements the Facade structural pattern (see below)
 * Inheritance: Alpha allocates features to super classes that can be  inherited from children classes
 * Polymorphism: Alpha describe objects with polymorphic charatteristics.